Box-Robotics/ros2-h5_bridge/README.md

 --------------
 ### sensor_msgs::msg::Image

-Reading a writing an image looks like:
+Reading and writing an image looks like:

 ```cpp
 //